 The home’s design incorporates brass accents and metal cladding.
-A large bay window creates natural flow to the river from the front facade.
-The mezzanine area provide more views of the river.
+A large bay window creates a natural flow to the river from the front facade.
+The mezzanine area provides more views of the river.
 Portions of the roof have a white, granular membrane.
 Other landscaped sections provide for a green and temperate environment.

 Residence de l’Isle: Project Data

 |ARCHITECT TEAM||Principal, Stephan Chevalier|